CptConstantine/RoleByPost/README.md

   - GMs can speak as NPCs with custom display names
   - GMs can provide narration with special formatting

+- **Channel Management**
+  - Configure channels as In-Character (IC), Out-of-Character (OOC), GM Only, or Unrestricted
+  - Commands are automatically restricted based on channel type to maintain immersion and organization
+  - Keeps roleplay focused in IC channels while organizing administrative tasks in appropriate channels

 ---

 ## Supported Systems